jsiek/deduce/InsertionSort.md

 # Insertion Sort

-This is the second blog post in a [series](https://siek.blogspot.com/2024/06/data-structures-and-algorithms-correctly.html) about developing correct implementations of basic data structures and algorithms using the [Deduce](https://github.com/jsiek/deduce)
+This is the third blog post in a [series](https://siek.blogspot.com/2024/06/data-structures-and-algorithms-correctly.html) about developing correct implementations of basic data structures and algorithms using the [Deduce](https://github.com/jsiek/deduce)